 The Bible mentions three angels by name:

-Angel Gabriel appeared four times in the Bible communicating God’s message to His faithful servants: to Prophet Daniel (Ch.
-10), to John the Baptists’ father Zachariah (Luke 1:5-20), to Mary, the mother of Jesus (Luke 1:26-38), and to Evangelist John in Patmos.
-(Rev. 1:1-2).
+Angel Gabriel appears four times in the Bible communicating God’s message to His faithful servants: to Prophet Daniel (Ch.
+10), to John the Baptist’s father Zechariah (Lk 1:5-20), to Mary, the mother of Jesus (Lk 1:26-38), and Evangelist John in Patmos.
+(Rev 1:1-2).
 Though not specified in the Holy Bible, according to the Jewish tradition, Gabriel is one of the seven archangels.

 To a town of Galilee called Nazareth

-Nazareth was a village in Galilee where people knew one another.
-Joseph, from Bethlehem, moved to Nazareth seeking a job.
-He was a builder and there was no job opportunity in Bethlehem.
+Nazareth was a village in Galilee where people typically knew one another.
+Joseph, from Bethlehem, moved to Nazareth for economic prospects.
+He was a carpenter and there was no scope in Bethlehem.
 Mary’s father Joachim was from Nazareth, and her mother Anne was from Bethlehem.

 Nazareth in Hebrew means branch.
-Jesus from Nazareth was the fulfillment of the prophecy of Isaiah in 11:1.
-“From the stump of Jesse a shoot will come forth; from his roots a branch will grow and bear fruit.”
-Nazareth was such a small village that when Philip introduced Jesus of Nazareth to Nathaniel, he asked: “Can anything good come from Nazareth?”
-(John 1:46).
+Jesus from Nazareth was the fulfilment of the prophecy of Isaiah 11:1.
+“From the stump of Jesse a shoot will come forth; from his roots, a branch will grow and bear fruit.”
+Nazareth was such an insignificant village that when Philip introduced Jesus “from Nazareth” to Nathaniel, he asked: “Can anything good come from Nazareth?”
+(Jn 1:46).

 (27) To a young virgin who was engaged to a man named Joseph, of the family of David; and the virgin’s name was Mary.